-For the second kind of summary plot, the row of it results from projecting the points of a SHAP scatter plot onto the y-axis, then recoloring by the feature itself.
+For the second kind of summary plot, which is figure 11, the row of it results from projecting the points of a SHAP scatter plot onto the y-axis, then recoloring it by the feature value.
 This plot has loaded information and the biggest difference between this plot and the regular variable importance plot is that the color attribute allows us to match how changes in the value of a feature affect the change in IMD rank and it also indicates the relationships of the predictors with the target variable.

 As the variables are ranked by the feature importance in descending order, their sequence is the same as in figure 10.
 Besides, it’s interesting to get from figure 11 that the range of effects over the dataset in all domains behaves similarly.
 The effect of a high feature value is associated with a higher and positive prediction and when the feature values are low, they tend to contribute a negative effect to the final IMD score.
 Additionally, when feature values are low, they are more gathered especially for the last three domains, which also indicates that the change of the value for these features will not obviously influence the Shapley value.
 This can also be verified by the above scatter plot: when domain scores are below their average value, points are more gathered and the slope is relatively small.
 A similar phenomenon could be found for the first two domains when feature values are high.